 Mold is almost ubiquitous.
-It constitutes part of the process of breaking down diseased and dead matter, i.e., returning dust to dust.
+It constitutes part of the process of breaking down organic matter, i.e., returning dust to dust.
 It is opportunistic in that it thrives on moisture as well as darkness.

 This webinar series will be divided into two main parts.
 The first part deals with remediation.
 The sources of mold, the ways to check for mold, and the correct methods for clearing mold from our working and living environments will be discussed.
 The emphasis will be on detection, followed by safe removal of the risks to real property, possessions, and health.

 The second part of the series will address health and the ways to recover after exposure to mold.

 Format: Each lesson includes a PowerPoint presentation of about 45 minutes.
 This is followed by a question and answer period of an hour or longer, depending on the number of questions.
 All questions must be on topic.
 Those that relevant to other parts of the series will be held over.